naiq/Duke_evaluation/README.md

 ### Dataset Licence
 Please follow the [DukeMTMC LICENSE](https://github.com/layumi/DukeMTMC_reID_evaluation/blob/master/DukeMTMC_LICENSE.txt).
 You are free to share, creat and share the dataset, in the manner specified in the license.

-The DukeMTMC_reID evaluation code is under the MIT License.
+The DukeMTMC-reID evaluation code is under the MIT License.

 ### Download Dataset

-You can download the DukeMTMC_reID dataset from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRV2FGSFNxSDhYR0E) or ([BaiduYun](https://pan.baidu.com/s/1jHLbPB4) password:yw2u).
+You can download the DukeMTMC-reID dataset from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRV2FGSFNxSDhYR0E) or ([BaiduYun](https://pan.baidu.com/s/1jHLbPB4) password:yw2u).

 If these links are unavailable, please don't hesitate to contact me to update links.
 Thank you.